kivy/kivy/kivy/tools/packaging/win32/README.txt

 If you already have Python installed
 ====================================

-The portable Kivy version shouldn't cause any conflicts and cooperate fairly well (at least if it's Python 2.7, otherwise some modules might cause problems if there is entries on PYTHONPATH)
+The portable Kivy version shouldn't cause any conflicts and cooperates fairly well with existing python installations, at least if it's Python 2.7.
+Using Python 3.x, some modules might cause problems if there are entries in the PYTHONPATH).

 Install Kivy as a standard python module